RyanLuong4work/Data_Analyst_Portfolio/Pizza Store - Performance/README.md

 ## Project Overview

-This project is a Power BI report that clearly tracks end-to-end pizza store performance, from sales trends to products/ingredients analysis.
-Accordingly, the managemnt team can thoroughly understand customers demand and seasonal trends.
+This project delivers a Power BI report that provides an end-to-end analysis of pizza store performance, covering from sales trends to product and ingredient analysis.
+The dashboard equips the Management team with deep and actionable insights into customer demand patterns and seasonal trends, supporting data-driven decision-making.

 ## Data Visualization Dashboard